arturmamedov/artmisc/README.md

 artmisc
 =======

-PHP class with tool method for any kind of need/problem current method's:
+PHP class with tools method / miscellaneous

 ***
+current methods 1:
+$token = vimtubeToken($url); // return a id token from video url of vimeo and yputube